Language Varieties of Italy: Technology Challenges and Opportunities: The Default Machine-centric Approach

-Overall, aside from the domain-specific WikiMatrix, we observe that usable material for Italy's varieties across audited corpora typically comes from Wikipedia articles.
-This suggests that content that is not already included in other resources is rarely captured, and that language identifiers trained on Wikipedia typically leave nothing but \emph{wikivarieties}.
+Overall, aside from the domain-specific WikiMatrix, we observe that most of the in-language material for Italy's language varieties comes from Wikipedia articles.
+This suggests that content that is not already included in other resources is rarely captured, both because language identifiers trained on Wikipedia are likely to leave nothing but \emph{wikivarieties}, and most importantly because Italy's varieties are rarely written down, and if so, they are mostly code-switched with a co-territorial ``high-prestige'' standardized language with vehicular functions, e.g., Italian (Section~\ref{sec:challenges-unstandardized}).